We acknowledge the financial support of the Province of British Columbia

 The International Ice Hockey Federation (IIHF) was founded in 1908 and is the world governing body for ice and inline hockey.
 They partner with national organizations such as Hockey Canada to help make international competition possible.

-About the BC Hockey High Performance Program
+About the BC Hockey Program of Excellence

-In developing our provincial athletes, BC Hockey High Performance has taken initiative in adopting the Canadian Sport For Life Long-Term Athlete Development Model.
+In developing our provincial athletes, BC Hockey POE has taken initiative in adopting the Canadian Sport For Life Long-Term Athlete Development Model.
 There are currently seven (7) stages within Canada’s model for Long-Term Athlete Development (LTAD).
 The LTAD is a training, competition, and recovery program based on developmental age and the maturation level of an individual rather than chronological age.
 It is athlete centered, coach driven and administration, sport science and sponsor supported.
 Athletes who progress through the LTAD experience training and competition in programs that consider their biological and training ages in creating periodized plans specific to their development needs.